varnerlab/CHEME-5660-Markets-Mayhem-Book/chapter-4-dir/rl.md

 In this lecture, we will explore these three challenges.
 In particular, we will:

-* Introduce the {ref}`content:references:basic-concepts-reinforcement-learning` and contrast reinforcement learning with [Markov Decision Processes](./mdp.md)
+* Introduce the {ref}`content:references:basic-concepts-reinforcement-learning` and contrast reinforcement learning with [Markov Decision Processes](./mdp.md) and other machine learning approaches.
 * Introduce {ref}`content:references:model-based-reinforcement-learning` in which the decision-making agent iteratively builds a model for the world
 * Introduce {ref}`content:references:model-free-reinforcement-learning` in which an agent builds a policy directly from interacting with the world